GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

 This approach has a lower risk than implementing the entire feature on a separate branch before merging all at once.

+The steps roughly outlined:

+1. Add dependency on the `github.com/google/ko` module.

+2. Implement the core ko build and publish logic, including unit tests in the package `github.com/GoogleContainerTools/skaffold/pkg/skaffold/build/ko`.

+    Support this implementation with "dummy" schema definitions for types such as `KoArtifact` in a separate "temporary" package.
+This package only exists until the definitions are merged into the latest `v1` schema, and it allows for evolution of the types until they are committed to the schema.

+3. Add integration test for the ko builder to the `integration` package, and an example app + config to a new `integration/examples/ko` directory.

+    To avoid failures in schema unit tests from the new example in the integration directory, add an `if` statement to `TestParseExamples` in the package `github.com/GoogleContainerTools/skaffold/pkg/skaffold/schema` that
+    skips directories called `ko`.

+4. Add the ko builder schema types (`KoArtifact` and `KoDependency`) to the latest unreleased schema (`v2beta18`?).

+    For the `ArtifactType` struct, add a `KoArtifact` field, but set its YAML flag key to `"-"`
+    (full syntax `` `yaml:"-,omitempty" yamltags:"oneOf=artifact"` ``).

+    Do _not_ yet add the `KO = 7;` entry to the `BuilderType` enum in `proto/enums/enums.proto`.

+5. Plumb the code in the package `pkg/skaffold/build/ko` into the other parts of the Skaffold codebase that interacts with the config schema.

+    E.g., a `case` statement for `a.KoArtifact` in the `newPerArtifactBuilder` function in `pkg/skaffold/build/local` (file `types.go`).

+6. When we are ready to add the ko builder as an alpha feature to an upcoming Skaffold release, set the `KoArtifact` YAML flag key to `ko` and add `KO` to the `BuilderType` enum.

 ## Implementation plan

 1. [Done] Define integration points in the ko codebase that allows ko to be